Chad Cook

-Chad "Tank" Cook (born July 24, 1985) is a former American football fullback.
+Chad "Tank" Cook (born July 24, 1985) is an American former football fullback.
 He played college football at Murray State University.
 He was signed as an undrafted free agent by the Tampa Bay Storm in 2010.

 College career

 Cook was a running back for the Murray State University Racers.

 Professional career

 Tampa Bay Storm

 Cook signed with the Tampa Bay Storm in 2010, only playing for the Storm as a linebacker.

 Oklahoma City Yard Dawgz

 Cook later caught on with the Oklahoma City Yard Dawgz, to finish out the 2010 season.

 San Jose SaberCats

 Cook signed with the San Jose SaberCats for the 2011 season.
 Cook had the best season in SaberCats history for a fullback, breaking team records for rushing attempts (99), rushing yards (294) and rushing touchdowns (30).
 Cook's play landed him on the All-Arena Second Team as a fullback.

 San Antonio Talons

 Cook signed with the San Antonio Talons for the 2012 season.
 Cook re-signed with the Talons for the 2013 season.